Last reviewed 18 June 2020

-The Government publications state that businesses will need to translate the practical considerations “into the specific actions it needs to take, depending on the nature of their business, including the size and type of business, how it is organised, operated, managed and regulated”.
+The government publications state that an organisation will need to translate the practical considerations “into the specific actions it needs to take, depending on the nature of their business, including the size and type of business, how it is organised, operated, managed and regulated”.

 This in itself can be challenging, particularly in larger organisations with employees undertaking numerous work activities across multiple premises.

 It should be borne in mind that as well as the direct issues associated with COVID-19, the current situation could change your organisation's existing hazard/risk profile and create additional indirect hazards that will need to be identified and assessed.